e0026557/TGC-18-Project-1/README.md

 In line with efforts by the National Arts Council (NAC) to promote art consumption and museums, Museums@SG aims to promote awareness of Singapore's arts and cultures among Singaporeans, especially the younger generations.

  In a quick glance, Museums@SG provides essential information about all the museums in Singapore, with features such as weather forecast, nearby dining and transport, as well as navigation for those art-lovers and 'museum-hoppers' out there.
+These features save users time and effort needed to search each museum and related information one by one on the Internet.

 ---